fcy-nienan/resources/note/Language/scala/Scala积累.md

 ::这种时中缀运算符
 The associativity of an operator is determined by the operator’s last character.
 Operators ending in a colon ‘:’ are right-associative.
 All other operators are left- associative
+# trait and abstract class in scala
+trait can stackable ,So super calls are dynamically bound abstract class is not stackable ,So super calls are statically bound